ffrancis-reis/Deploying-a-Web-Server-in-Azure/README.md

     -n "ubuntuImage"
 ```

 6. Initialize the Terraform tool, plan and deploy your infra as a code.
-The files "main.tf" and "vars.tf" in this project contains a pre-defined code for all Azure resources of a scalable web service infrastructure.
-You will be prompted to input some info regarding your infa, like the name of the resource group in which all of the resources will be associated, and also how many virtual machines you want to be created.
-These variables are defined on the "vars.tf" file.
-Also, in the "vars.tf" file you can specify another specific variable that you want without the default property so that it wil asked for input.
-The "main.tf" file also have specified that the max amount of VMs that will be created is 5, for cost reduztion purpose.
-With the example powershell commands below you can deploy it on your Azure subscription:
+The files **main.tf** and **vars.tf** in this project contains a pre-defined code for all Azure resources of a scalable web service infrastructure.
+    - You will be prompted to **input** some info regarding your infra, like the name of the resource group in which all of the resources will be associated, and also how many virtual machines you want to be created.
+These variables are defined on the **vars.tf** file.
+    - Also, in the "vars.tf" file you can specify another specific variable that you want without the **default** property so that it wil asked for input.
+    - The **main.tf** file also have specified that the max amount of VMs that will be created is **5**, for cost reduction purpose.
+    - With the example powershell commands below you can deploy the infra on your Azure subscription:

 ```powershell
   terraform init